 Primetime Ratings: CBS Wins With ‘Big Brother’

-NBC aired Little Big Shots: Forever Young, which was up 11% at 1.0, then The Carmichael Show at a flat 0.7.
-A Carmichael Show repeat and This Is Us encore got NBC through to the end of prime.
-The Carmichael Show won’t be back for season four, with the remainder of season three airing this summer.
+NBC was at 0.6/3, with Little Big Shots: Forever Young at 0.9 and The Carmichael Show at 0.7 and then repeats.
+Both shows were down a tenth of a point.

-ABC had repeated comedies, then gamer To Tell the Truth at a level 0.6, en route to a 0.6/3.
+ABC was just behind at 0.6/2 with repeated comedies, then To Tell the Truth at a flat 0.6.

 The television industry's top news stories, analysis and blogs of the day.